 This is where you will find up to date notices and information about the Willowhayne Estate

-Estate Rates reminder
+Overdue Estate Rates

-A reminder as well that, due to our lack of pavements on the estate, residents have a right of way over the grass verges, so it must not be obstructed by planting or growth.
+A reminder as well that, due to our lack of pavements on the Estate, residents have a right of way over the grass verges, so it must not be obstructed by planting or growth.
 Please check before you consider planting or putting up walls or fences on the verges outside of your properties, and check with Hobdens to ensure that what you are planning is permissible.